CS-C-BDD-TDD/CICDAnsible/README.md

 ## Customised Install

-If `labs-ci-cd` already exists on your OpenShift cluster and you want to create a new instance of `labs-ci-cd` with its own name eg `john-ci-cd`, run the "unique projects" playbook.
-This playbook is useful if you're developing labs-ci-cd and want to test your changes.
+If `yellowdog` already exists on your OpenShift cluster and you want to create a new instance of `yellowdog` with its own name eg `john-ci-cd`, run the "unique projects" playbook.
+This playbook is useful if you're developing yellowdog and want to test your changes.
 With a unique project name, you can safely try out your changes in a test cluster that others are using.

 ```bash
 ansible-playbook unique-projects-playbook.yml -i inventory/ \